lanl/singularity-eos/doc/sphinx/src/models.rst

 39 containing the expansion coefficients
 :math:`d_2` to :math:`d_{40}`.
 Expansion coefficients not used should be set to 0.0.

+This constructor also optionally accepts `MeanAtomicProperties` for the atomic mass and number as a final optional parameter.

 Mie-Gruneisen linear :math:`U_s`- :math:`u_p` EOS
 `````````````````````````````````````````````````